Selma Stern: Life

 In 1941, Stern and Täubler fled to the United States, crossing the Atlantic on the last boat before the USA entered the Second World War.
 (She was allowed by the Nazis to take the only surviving copy with her.)
-First they lived in New York; from 1947-1955, she was in charge of Jewish-American Archives at Hebrew Union College-Jewish Institute of Religion in Cincinnati, where she worked as an archivist.
+First they lived in New York; from 1947 to 1955, she was in charge of Jewish-American Archives at Hebrew Union College-Jewish Institute of Religion in Cincinnati, where she worked as an archivist.
 Stern became a widow in 1953 without having children.
 In 1955 she retired and was involved in founding the Leo Baeck Institute.

 In 1960 Stern moved to Basel, where her sister lived.
 Between 1961 and 1972 she published Der preußische Staat und die Juden, carefully referenced.
 Topics covered include quotas of Jews or Jewish families (Schutzjuden), bank ownership, the minting activities by the court Jews Veitel Heine Ephraim and Daniel Itzig and their trade in silver and debased coins during and after the Seven Years' War, interest, taxes and fees.
 In 1974 a complete index was published with the help of three co-workers.
 Stern obviously liked the quote "What man understands he is able to withstand", which she used more than once in the introduction of her books.